 When: Sunday mornings during the Christian Ed hour 11AM – 12PM Where: Student Lounge at A-Frame Chapel

 CONFIRMATION (for 12th graders)

 Confirmation is the sacramental rite in which the candidates "express a mature commitment to Christ, and receive strength from the Holy Spirit through prayer and the laying on of hands by a bishop" (BCP, p.
 860).
 Those who were baptized at an early age are invited to make a mature public affirmation of their faith, recommit themselves to the responsibilities of their baptism, and receive laying on of hands by a bishop (BCP, p.
 412).
 This class will explore the Episcopal Church and what it means to be confirmed.
 Participants are given the option to choose to receive the sacrament of confirmation by the bishop.

 When: Sunday mornings during the Christian Ed hour 11AM – 12PM Where: Conference room at A-Frame Chapel

 EYC - Episcopal Youth Community (for 6th - 12th graders)

-EYC (Episcopal Youth Community) for Rite 13 & J2A which gathers about once/twice a month for service, social, or diocesan events in addition to Sunday mornings.
+EYC gathers about once/twice a month for service, social, or diocesan events in addition to Sunday mornings.
 Check the weekly e-newsletter, bulletin insert, or the website calendar for these events.